Poeschl/Hassio-Addons/README.md

 * ympd - A very lightweight Web interface for controlling MPD music servers.
 * Git Exporter - Exports your Home Assistant config to any git repository (secrets check included)
 * Syncthing - A de-centralized file syncronisation program.
 Focused on privacy.
-* OWASP ZAP - A security testing tool with MITM funtionality.
-* mitmproxy - A simple MITM proxy to trace network requests.
 * rsync - Synces folders from Home Assistant to a other machine via rsync and ssh.
 * rsync-local - Synces folders to local devices like usb-sticks.
 * VNC Viewer - A VNC viewer addon, to integrate VNC displays into HA.